(originally published September 11, 2015)

 The Triangle sharing offense was stuck on Jordan.
 Jordan had 42 in game 4 to tie the series.
 The Pistons won game 5 and the Bulls blew the Pistons out in game 6 to set up a game 7 in Detroit.

 Isiah in game 7 dished 11 assists, had 21 points.
 Jordan put up 27 shots again and the 17 points by the Bulls bench was overwhelmed by the Pistons bench that put in 33 points and 16 rebounds.
-The Pistons proved that even a Michael Jordan team was no match for their defense and offensive depth.
+The Pistons proved- once again- that a Michael Jordan team was no match for their defense and offensive depth, particularly with an ailing Scottie Pippen.
 The Pistons returned to the NBA Finals and repeated as champions.

-The last and final Bulls- Pistons meeting of this contentious rivalry was the most controversial.
-Everyone knows the ending, knows that the Bulls beat the Pistons on their home floor and the Pistons, in a classless move, walked off the floor without shaking the Bulls hands.
+The last and final (Bulls- Pistons) border war was the most controversial.
+Everyone knows the ending, know that the Bulls beat the Pistons on their home floor and the Pistons, in a classless move, walked off the floor without shaking the Bulls hands.
 But no one remembers that it was a sweep, that the Bulls wiped the floor with the Pistons.
-The decisive fourth game, an elimination game, was a beat down, the Pistons lost by 21 points.
+The decisive fourth game, an elimination game, was a beat down.
+The Pistons lost by 21 points.
 No one remembers that the Pistons vaunted defense had reached the end of the line.
 The Bulls scored whenever they wanted, however they wanted.

 And so it was.
 The Bulls celebrated without the Pistons acknowledging their presence.
 The rivalry was over.
 The Central Division would belong to the Bulls as long as Michael Jordan was in the NBA.
 It made sense.
 That much emotion, that much ugliness, and jealousy, that much intensity couldn’t last longer than the four years the Pistons and Bulls met in the playoffs with everything on the line.